EliahKagan/palgoviz/doc/forking.md

 1. Go to your fork.
 (These instructions work for cloning *any* GitHub repository, once you are at the repository page.)
 2. Click the green “Code” button.
-3. The menu that comes up a “Local” tab and a “Codespaces” tab.
+3. The menu that comes up has a “Local” tab and a “Codespaces” tab.
 The “Local” tab is probably already shown, but if not, click it.
 4. Copy a URL (SSH or HTTP) and run paste it after `git clone` in a terminal.

 For more on those URLs, and other ways to clone, see [About remote